Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 }
 ```

 Now we only need to call these functions in the assembly.
 For that we get the
-functions addresses, move them to a register, and do indirect call from the register.
+functions addresses, move them to a register, and do an indirect call from the
-The call will return a non-null pointer in case of an error, so we can check that
+register.
+The call will return a non-null pointer in case of an error, so we can
-and return early if necessary.
+check that and return early if necessary.

-To return early we will a jump to a dynasm's global label:
+To return early we will a jump to a dynasm's global label, denoted by `->`:

 ```rust
 b'.' => {